College of Nursing

 NURSE 4720 Perioperative Nursing: 3 semester hours

-Prerequisites: NURSE 3070.
+Prerequisites: NURSE 3050 and NURSE 3070.
 Provides experiences in preoperative, intraoperative, and postoperative settings.
 Includes a clinical component.

 NURSE 4723 Nurse Externship: 3 semester hours

-Prerequisite: Senior level status; GPA 3.0 (4.0 scale).
+Prerequisites: NURSE 4010, NURSE 4020, NURSE 4030, senior standing and 3.0 GPA (4.0 scale).
 This course provides the opportunity to apply theoretical and conceptual knowledge and skills in a structured clinical environment under the guidance of a mentor.

 NURSE 4730 Nursing Care at the End of Life: 3 semester hours